sjohn214/BeerPhoria/README.md

   * Sequelize is a mapping dependency that maps between model and a table methods and automatically add their attributes.

-  * Inquirer
-  * Bcrypt.js
-  * Arrays with objects
-  * Jquery language
-  * Schemas file
-  * Seed file
+  * Inquirer is a collection of common interactive command line user interfaces.

+  * Bcrypt.js is a npm package used most commonly to work with passwords in JavaScript.

+  * Jquery is an open source JavaScript library that allows web developers to add extra functionality to their websites.

-  * Assests file
+  * Public/Assests file holds style.css framework and beers.js

   * Controller file: holds Router application

-  * Functions
-  * Installed npm package mysql, express-handlebars and express
+  * Installed npm package-json, mysql, express-handlebars, express, sequelize, bcrypt.js, passport, inquirer, handlebars, etc.
-  * Installed package-json

 # Authors/Contributors